anushl9o5/Mouse3D/index.md

 ### Abstract
 <div style="text-align: justify">
-_With a few exceptions, existing computer vision solu- tions for tracking animals are built upon a 2D represen- tation while motor behaviors, including foraging, locomo- tion, and social interactions, are by large performed in 3D.
+<i>With a few exceptions, existing computer vision solu-
+tions for tracking animals are built upon a 2D represen- tation while motor behaviors, including foraging, locomo- tion, and social interactions, are by large performed in 3D.